act-rules/act-rules.github.io/_rules/attr-not-duplicated-e6952f.md

 #### Passed Example 2

-No attributes, therefore no attributes are duplicated.
+This `br` tag contains no attributes, therefore there is no duplicated attribute.

 ```html
 <br />